F/A-XX program: Maximum connectivity and sensors

 Although the F/A-XX platform will be a sixth-generation fighter aircraft, the Navy is reluctant to talk about a new aircraft because the project is still in development, and for national security concerns.
 A range of next-generation technologies may be explored including maximum sensor connectivity, and electronically configured "smart skins".
 Maximum connectivity refers to massively increased communications and sensor technology, such as having the ability to connect with satellites, other aircraft, and anything providing real-time battlefield information.
 Smart skins would have sensors and electronics integrated into the fuselage of the aircraft itself to increase sensor performance while reducing drag and increasing speed and maneuverability.

 Open architecture

 An open architecture design is desired, allowing for different sensors, payloads, and weapons to be used to meet specific mission requirements and be able to be moved around for multiple different missions on different days or different sorties.
 The resulting open architecture design is likely to take shape depending on which style of new propulsion system is presented by the aircraft industry.

 Propulsion

-The Navy is working with the U.S. Air Force on a next-generation tactical fighter with supercruise ability.
-There is significant disagreement over the Air Force's claims that adaptive-cycle jet engine technology, where the ratios of bypass and compression airflow can be made variable to improve efficiency, can benefit a carrier-based fighter.
-In order to reduce costs and development timelines, the Navy has decided to pursue less risky derivative turbofans rather than the more ambitious adaptive-cycle engines.
+The Navy has worked with the U.S. Air Force on adaptive-cycle engine technology, which can benefit a next-generation tactical fighter with supercruise ability.
+However, there is significant disagreement over the Air Force's claims that adaptive-cycle jet engine technology, where the ratios of bypass and compression airflow can be made variable to improve efficiency, can benefit a carrier-based fighter.
+Ultimately, in order to reduce costs and development timelines, the Navy has decided to pursue less risky derivative turbofans rather than the more ambitious adaptive-cycle engines.